searxng/searxng/docs/dev/quickstart.rst

    make static.build.restore

-This will restore the old build products and only your changes of the code remain in the working tree which can now be added & commited.
-When all sources are commited, you can commit the build products simply by:
+This will restore the old build products and only your changes of the code remain in the working tree which can now be added & committed.
+When all sources are committed, you can commit the build products simply by:

 .. code:: bash

    make static.build.commit

-Commiting the build products should be the last step, just before you send us your PR.
+Committing the build products should be the last step, just before you send us your PR.
 There is also a make target to rewind this last build commit:

 .. code:: bash